EM2: Earth to the Moon and Mars in the Pub

 • Professor Rod Boswell (ANU Physics, Stromlo & Boswell Technologies) is the mastermind of the lunar simulation project and wants as many people as possible to join with him to design the domes, test technology and think through the problems before it’s too late (view the talk).

-• Professor Jon Clarke (ANU Earth Sciences) is a geologist and the president of the Mars Society, who’ve been running tests using the Australian desert as a simulated Martian environment.
+• Professor Jon Clarke (ANU Earth Sciences) is a geologist and the president of the Mars Society.
+He has been running tests using the Australian desert as a simulated Martian environment.

-• Dr Emma Tucker (ANU Medicine) will talk about how bodies work in low gravity – or not – and the dangers away from Earth’s protective atmosphere and magnetic field
+• Dr Emma Tucker (ANU Medicine) will talk about how bodies work in low gravity (or not).
+The dangers lurk in dark away from Earth’s protective atmosphere and magnetic field.

 • Matt Shadwell (ANU Physics) is designing a building that can withstand being pressurised to 10 tonnes per square metre i.e. to contain an earth-like atmosphere.